simonevaccari/doc-tep-geohazards/source/tutorials/Snapping.rst

 There are three processing steps (i.e. three jobs) for the SNAPPING execution:

 1) **on-demand interferogram (IFG) pairs service**: job for the generation of the EO interferometric product pairs;
-2) **Coordinator**: job for computing the Sentinel-1 interferograms Stack, automatically triggered when the IFG pairs have been created and are available in the "Queued" sub-menu of the Stack associated with a successful IFG job;
+2) **Coordinator**: job for computing the Sentinel-1 interferograms Stack, automatically triggered when the IFG pairs have been successfully created and are available in the "Queued" sub-menu of the Stack associated with a successful IFG job;
 3) **PSI**: job for processing the interferograms to undertake the multi-temporal time series analysis for the retrieval of the surface motion measurements, available both at medium and full sensor resolutions.

 ..
 NOTE:: When an **IFG** job completes as "Success", the items (product pairs) are successfully created ("Queued").
 Only after an **IFG** job completes successfully, the **Coordinator** step starts automatically by creating a job that takes as input the “Queued” pairs created by the **IFG** job.
-The user can check the status of the **Coordinator** job by checking the status of the created interferograms.
-When all the interferograms are successfully created and set as "Done", the user may run the **PSI** at medium of full resolution, depending on the output required.
+The user can check the status of the stack of pairs in the **Interferograms stacks monitoring** drop-down menu, which lists pairs that are "Queued", "On-going", "Done", or "Failed".
+When all the interferograms are successfully created, hence they are all set as "Done", the user may run the **PSI** job at medium of full resolution, depending on the output required.

 .. figure:: assets/snapping_2.png
 	:figclass: align-center